Haptic Transparency and Interaction Force Control for a Lower-Limb Exoskeleton: Experimental Validation

 Nine bipolar electromyography (EMG) electrodes (MA400 EMG Systems, Motion Lab Systems, USA) were placed on the belly of the following muscles for the evaluation of transparency experiments: rectus femoris (RF), vastus lateralis (VL), vastus medialis (VM), biceps femoris (BF), semitendinosus (ST), medial gastrocnemius (MG), lateral gastrocnemius (LG), and soleus (SOL).
 The electrodes were placed only on the left leg and not removed between trials.
 EMG data were recorded at 1500~Hz.
 The raw EMG signals were first bandpass filtered between 20 and 500~Hz with a sixth-order Butterworth filter.
 Then, a notch filter between 59 and 61~Hz was applied to reduce noise due to power line interference.
 Finally, the signals were low-pass filtered at 10~Hz after full-wave rectification.
 Processed EMG signals were normalized with respect to the mean of the no-drive condition for each subject independently.
 For one subject, RF recordings were not successfully collected due to sensor failure.

 Exoskeleton-based measurements and processed EMG readings were windowed between the heel strikes of the corresponding leg.
 Windowed data from the same joint on both legs and three subjects were lumped together for each condition.
 The mean absolute value of the whole cycle and only stance or swing phases for each gait cycle were used as sample points and visualized in the corresponding box plots in the Results section.
-Three-way ANOVA analysis with the condition, subjects, and trial number of a subject as random variables was applied to test statistical significance between the means of each condition for each measure (i.e., interaction torque, muscle activity).
-A p-value of $p = 0.05$ was used to accept or reject null hypotheses.
-To ensure consistency with ANOVA analyses and prevent the mixing of inter- and intra-subject variability, we removed the inter-subject variability from the data presented in the box plots and Tables in the following section.
-This is achieved by demeaning the data of each condition/subject pair and subsequently adding the overall mean of each condition, including three subjects.